 The Finance Bill 2026 has introduced important clarifications to the capital gains tax framework, addressing ambiguities that arose from the July 2025 tax changes.
 The key provisions include a grandfathering mechanism for investments made before 23 July 2025, an updated indexation methodology for real estate, and simplified holding period definitions for new-age assets.

-The July 2025 changes had introduced uniform LTCG rates of 12.5% across asset classes but removed the indexation benefit for most assets except real estate.
-The Finance Bill 2026 now provides that for listed equity and equity mutual fund investments made before 23 July 2025, the cost of acquisition will be the higher of the actual purchase price or the fair market value as on 23 July 2025 (similar to the 31 January 2018 grandfathering).
-This ensures investors who held positions through the July 2025 transition are not penalised on gains that had already accrued under the old 10% LTCG regime.
+The Finance (No. 2) Act 2024 changes, effective 23 July 2024, introduced uniform LTCG rates of 12.5% across asset classes but removed the indexation benefit for most assets except real estate.
+For listed equity and equity mutual fund investments held on 31 January 2018, the existing grandfathering remains: the cost of acquisition is the higher of the actual purchase price or the FMV as on 31 January 2018 (Section 112A(6)).
+For unlisted assets such as residential property and gold acquired before 23 July 2024, the Finance (No. 2) Act 2024 introduced a separate election: taxpayers may compute LTCG under the new regime (12.5 percent without indexation) or the legacy regime (20 percent with indexation using the Cost Inflation Index) and pay the lower of the two.
+This is the indexation choice that protects investors who held positions through the July 2024 transition from being penalised on gains that had already accrued under the legacy 20-percent-with-indexation regime.

 Real Estate Indexation Update